-I’m writing a new spin off series from the Men of London book, ‘Feat of Clay’ featuring Clay Mortimer, former SAS operative, and Tate Williams, undercover DEA cop.
+Lastly for now, I’m writing a new spin off series from the Men of London book, ‘Feat of Clay’ featuring Clay Mortimer, former SAS operative, and Tate Williams, undercover DEA cop.
 Personally, I think this was one of my most under rated books.
 I adore this cover out of all my MOL covers, and the fact this was a story based on an existing relationship made it special to me.
-The chaps are coming back in a new series.
+The chaps are coming back in a new series called Fetish Alley.
 It’s going to be sassy, funny, tongue in cheek madness with a mystery spin and of course, two hot men and their relationship.
+And yes, the word ‘fetish’ is exactly what it means.
 But you’ll have to stick around to find exactly what it’s all about.
 Tate’s education in weird is about to get very intense.

 I’m also toying with the idea of a short Leslie and Oliver story, if I can stop breathing long enough to write it.
 (My take on this is that I’ve given up everything else and this is all I have left.)
 I want to write about Leslie and his new corset range with Debussy Fashion and how he makes Oliver his muse and model.
 Imagine Oliver in a corset and high heels.
 Teamed with the feisty Leslie, this would be one spectacular sight.